korfball-lab/urban-korfball-tactics-board/README.md

 ## 🎬 Frame Animation

-1. Create your first position
+1. Open Settings menu (☰)
+2. Turn ON "Show Frame Controls" toggle
-2. Tap **＋** to add a new frame
+3. Tap **＋** to add a new frame
-3. Move players to next position
+4. Move players to next position
-4. Repeat for each step of the play
+5. Repeat for each step of the play
-5. Tap **▶️ Play Animation** in menu to watch
+6. Tap **▶️ Play Animation** to watch

 ### Frame Controls